 MUSCLING UP THE WEIGHT

-This exercise is meant to be done with speed and explosiveness.
+This explosive movement is meant to be done with speed and power.
 Decrease the weight and focus on using momentum to catapult the weight up to your shoulders.
-It’s called the power clean, not a muscle clean.

 NOT BRINGING YOUR ELBOWS UP AND AROUND FAST ENOUGH